 The Opera House stage is on a slight incline so that viewers can see every detail including the feet of the dancers and performers.

 There are over 70,000 costumes stored at the Opera House, and sometimes they are reused.
-In this hallway near the bar costumes are displayed on a rotational basis, like this one:
+In this hallway near the bar costumes are displayed on a rotational basis, like the one above.

 There is also a small museum within the Opera House that displays the highlights of all its magnificent performances, along with correspondence and photographs of performers and directors, and others who have played a major role in this Opera House.